 Here are some strategies that may help you pay down your balances and even make it more straightforward.

 Before you start trying to pay down debt, there are a few steps you have to take.
 The first step is easier said than done; you need to tell yourself, “It is possible to pay down my debt.”
 Because it is!

 Second, gather all of your information.
 Pull together your outstanding balances and interest rates on each account so you know where you stand and which account is charging you the most in interest.
 Now, you can craft your budget.

 Once you’ve figured out how much money you need to pay down, you can draft a monthly budget.
 Figure out how much you spend on daily and monthly expenses and what percentage of your income goes toward those expenses.
 This way, you’ll be able to see how much money you have left over at the end of the month that you could put toward paying down your debt.
 If you find you don’t have a lot left over, consider cutting back where you can.

 Maybe it’s a staycation instead of a cross-country trip, or bringing your lunch to work and cutting a gym membership.
 If that’s not enough, consider selling some of your unused or unwanted items to boost your income.

 Now that you have your plan, you can start paying down your debt with a few of the methods listed below.

 With this method, also known as the snowball method, you pay off the smallest debts first.
-Say you have a balance of $50 on one card, $1,500 on another and $4,500 on a third; in this case, you’d start by paying off the $50 balance while making the minimum payments (or more) on the other cards.
+Say you have a balance of $50 on one credit card, $1,500 on a personal loan and $4,500 on a student loan; in this case, you’d start by paying off the $50 balance while making the minimum payments (or more) on the others.
 After you’ve paid off the $50 balance, move on to pay off the $1,500 debt, and so on.